captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 Good.
-Now -- it’s okay with you I get a little fuckin’ post heart attack rest?
+Now—it’s okay with you I get a little fuckin’ post heart attack rest?

 ---

-And hey -- take these goddamn awful smelling flowers outta here -- who wasted their money on them anyway?
+And hey—take these goddamn awful smelling flowers outta here—who wasted their money on them anyway?

 ---